Types of Support

 Calculate fringe benefits at no more than 35.37 percent for benefit eligible employees; 0 percent for students; 8 percent for part time employees.
 Equipment, including multi-user equipment, supplies, costs associated with travel to research sites, and other justified research expenses may be requested.

-Teaching replacement costs will be considered when there is a justified need for the applicant to be released from teaching during the academic year.
+Teaching replacement costs will be considered when there is a strong justification for the applicant to be released from teaching during the academic year.
 With this support, recipients of any academic rank will be replaced by a teaching assistant or other qualified instructor.
-The maximum rate accepted by the Board is $5,000, including benefits per course, per semester.
+The maximum rate accepted by the Board is $10,000, including benefits per course, per semester.
 Arrangement for teaching replacement must be with the department chair.
 Normally requests should be for one semester.
 Requests exceeding two semesters will not be awarded.

 Teaching replacements are intended to meet the need for only limited amounts of release time.
 The Board will normally make such awards for projects that have reached a stage at which concerted effort and relatively uninterrupted time is especially important.
 Teaching replacement costs will not be awarded unless a minimum of three years has elapsed since the end date of the last award.

 Requests for other types of support will be considered if the request represents a critical research need or offers an important opportunity to promote scholarship and creativity.
 Some examples include:

 - a special library acquisition might have important implications for a particular faculty research effort